-Resignations June 1 to June 30 3% of contract Resignations July 1 to July 31 4% of contract Resignation August 1 to completion of contract 5% of contract same before he or she is released from his or her contract, or sign a promissory note to pay same, at the resignee's notice.
+Resignations June 1 to June 30 3% of contract Resignations July 1 to July 31 4% of contract Resignation August 1 to completion of contract 5% of contract

+The Board reserves the right to waive or reduce the fee/forfeiture dependent on mitigating factors submitted by the resignee.
+If said fee/forfeiture is not waived by the Board, the resignee shall pay same before he or she is released from his or her contract, or sign a promissory note to pay same, at the resignee's notice.
 If the resignee shall refuse to either pay said fee/forfeiture or sign said promissory note, but does not honor his/her contract, the Board shall have the right to bring suit against resignee for breach of contract.
 If such suit is brought, the Board shall be entitled to recover not only its actual and compensable damages, but also its attorney fees and court costs.